YagoLopez/nextjs-book-list/README.md

 - **Backend**
 	- [Next.js Framework](https://nextjs.org/#features)  (with Server Side Rendering capabilities)
 	- REST API with one endpoint: https://book-list.now.sh/api/books
-	-  Query string parameters can be passed to the `/books` endpoint to **sort, filter and paginate** records
+	-  Query string parameters can be passed to the `/books` endpoint to **sort, filter and paginate** the records
 	- Isomorphic Javascript
 - **Frontend**
 	- ReactJS